SrijanBadhya/Debsoc/Running the PES Debsoc.md

 2. To increase interest in debating.
 3. To make people know what they're in for, so the people absolutely uninterested in parliamentary debating can drop out.

 I think a great feature of our Orientation has been our Demo Debate.
-Letting the audience pick the motion among the 3 motions
+Letting the audience pick the motion among the 3 motions displayed on screen made the audience feel more involved.
+We continued the orientation during the prep time of the debaters to

 In 2024, I engaged in crowd work while the club heads were setting things up for the orientation.
 Worried students commonly asked me, "Do you need prior debating experience to join the club?"
 This was probably since every other club filtered people based on skill.